 Prospective Graduate Students

-The Fukuda Lab is not currently accepting applications for the 2020-2021 psychology graduate program admission.
+The Fukuda Lab is currently accepting applications for the 2021-2022 psychology graduate program admission cycle.
 Please contact the principal investigator for more information.

 The Fukuda Lab is located at the University of Toronto’s Mississauga campus, part of the tri-campus psychology graduate program.
 Students applying to the program apply to the St. George campus, and upon acceptance change their campus to that of their supervisor if they are located at the Scarborough or Mississauga campus.
 Please check here for more information about the program.